 The Impact of Divorce on Mental and Physical Health

-When navigating a life-altering event such as a divorce, most individuals experience a series of physical, psychological, and emotional changes which can have a dramatic impact on overall health.
+When navigating a life-altering event such as a divorce, most individuals experience a series of physical, psychological, and emotional changes that can have a dramatic impact on overall health.
 According to the American Institute of Stress, divorce is the second most stressful life event many of us face, only coming in behind the death of a spouse.
 Additional stressors such as losing full child custody and financial strain from child support and alimony all may play a part in the manifestation of health issues as well.

 Today, our Union County divorce and family law attorney will be discussing some health risks that can impact the minds and bodies of those going through a divorce.
-If you or a loved one are braving the divorce process without legal representation, call our office today today for a free and confidential consultation with a member of our qualified legal team.
+If you or a loved one are braving the divorce process without legal representation, call our office today for a confidential consultation with a member of our qualified legal team.

 Union County, NJ Health During Divorce Attorney Identifies Psychological Effects of Divorce